OT-64 SKOT

-The OT-64 SKOT (Czech acronym for: Střední Kolový Obrněný Transportér, and/or Polish Średni Kołowy Opancerzony Transporter – medium wheeled armoured transporter) is an amphibious armored personnel carrier (8x8), developed jointly by the Polish People's Republic (PRL) and Czechoslovakia (ČSSR) well into the 1960s.
+The OT-64 SKOT (Czech acronym for: Střední Kolový Obrněný Transportér, and/or Polish Średni Kołowy Opancerzony Transporter – medium wheeled armoured transporter) is an amphibious armored personnel carrier (8×8), developed jointly by the Polish People's Republic (PRL) and Czechoslovakia (ČSSR) well into the 1960s.

+Thanks to its innovative design, the OT-64 SKOT was at the forefront of armored personnel carriers in the world at the time.
+It surpassed its competitors, such as the British Alvis Saracen and the Soviet BTR-60 in many ways.
+It was not until the 1970s that french VAB and TPz Fuchs became its real competition.
+It is still used in foreign missions, mostly as a medical version.

 Until the early 1970s Czechoslovakia and the Polish People's Republic produced around 4,500 OT-64 SKOTs of all variants, just under a third of which were exported.
 In 2002, the modernization of the SKOT transporter began in Poland.
 The work resulted in the KTO Ryś prepared by Wojskowe Zakłady Mechaniczne No. 5 from Poznań.

 History

 The OT-64 was intended to replace the halftrack OT-810, which was nearly identical to the German Sd.Kfz.
 251 from World War II.
 The first prototype was built in 1959.
 In 1961 the first sample series were built.
 From October 1963 the vehicles were produced in Lublin, Poland by Fabryka Samochodów Ciężarowych.
 The Polish plant acted as an assembly plant.
 Components of the propulsion system and power transmission, Tatra engine, Praga transmission and chassis, were imported from Czechoslovakia.

 Armored hulls and turrets (Huta in Ostrowiec Świętokrzyski and Huta Częstochowa), elements of the suspension system (Huta Stalowa Wola) and on-board armaments (Zakłady Mechaniczne in Tarnów) were manufactured in Poland.
 Production ended in July 1971.
 Of the 4,500 OT-64s produced, 2,500 were obtained by the Polish army, and 2,000 by the Czechoslovak army.
 They were also acquired by the Hungarian army.
 Later, after introducing the BMP-1 infantry fighting vehicles into service, SKOT transporters were exported to other countries.
 Today, they are gradually being replaced by newer vehicles.